metacpan/metacpan-cpan-extracted/distros/G/GD-Graph-Polar/README.md

     $obj->font(gdSmallFont); #the default
     $obj->font;

+Default: gdSmallFont

 ## size

-Sets or returns the width and height of the graph in pixels.
+Sets or returns the width and height of the image in pixels.

+Default: 480

 ## radius

-Sets or returns the radius of the Graph
+Sets or returns the radius of the graph which sets the scale of the maximum value of the graph.

+Default: 1

 ## border

+Sets and returns the number of pixels that border the graph on the image.

+Default: 2

 ## ticks

+Sets and returns the number of ticks on the graph.

+Default: 10

 ## rgbfile